LukeRenton/WITS-COMPSCI/README.md

-# 🎓 University Study Resources Repository
+# 🎓 WITS COMS Study Resources Repository

 A comprehensive collection of lectures, study materials, and educational resources organized by year and module.
 This repository serves as a collaborative learning resource for current and future students taking COMS at WITS.